 On the 70th anniversary of the Battle of Britain this week the Royal Air Force Battle of Britain Memorial Flight (BBMF) performed commemorative flypasts and displays to mark the occasion.
 These flights culminate with a flypast over the cabinet War Rooms where Robert Hardy read the famous speech by Mr Winston Churchill “never has so much been owed by so many to so few”.

-As part of the aerial displays this summer, synchronised flights were demonstrated by anand Royal Air Force Battle of Britain Memorial Flight .
-The , from 29 Sqn Royal Air Force Coningsby seen below flew last flight this year at .
+As part of the aerial displays this summer, synchronised flights were demonstrated by an RAF Typhoon and Royal Air Force Battle of Britain Memorial Flight Spitfire.
+The Typhoon, from 29 Sqn Royal Air Force Coningsby seen below flew last flight this year at RAF Leuchars.
 The Typhoon was flown by Flt Lt Walton.
-The was flown by Sqn Ldr Mason of Wittering, a volunteer pilot with the Flight.
+The BBMF Spitfire was flown by Sqn Ldr Mason of RAF Wittering, a volunteer pilot with the Flight.
 “The iconic image that the pairing of these aircraft presents is one of inspiration from those who fought in the Battle of Britain to those who still fly and fight in the front line today.”
 Said Sqn Ldr Mason.